VibhuKrovvidi/USO_ETF_Day_Trading/README.md

 * Modeling carries out our ML modeling to identify and predict each day's High/Low prices
 * Strategy contains our 3 strategies and the results from these strategies

+Raw Data is found under the *data* folder.
+These datasets are publicly available and drawn from Yahoo Finance